Flavors: Vanilla, Chocolate, Berry, Mocha

 But now, I’ve taken the plunge, bought a large tub, and have put it to the test so that we can see together if it’s truly worth the high price or not.

 As always, I’ve based the results of this review on objective measurements and scores whenever possible to minimize any of my own biases.
+See my rankings of the best vegan protein powders to see how Vega Sport compares.

 The perfect protein powder would be 100% protein, but it would taste terrible.